So you have hit your second trimester and you’ve started to hear the term “Braxton Hicks.”

 As for those Braxton Hicks contractions, the running assumption is that they help tone and prepare your body for labor.
 The uterus is smooth muscle, its flexes are involuntary, like the heart.
 You cannot directly cause your uterus to contract, just as you cannot directly cause your heart to beat.

-The pregnant uterus is truly an incredible organ: it will grow from the size of an orange to the size of a watermelon by the end of pregnancy, constantly changing and strengthening to prepare for its big moment as a baby expulsion machine.
+The pregnant uterus is truly an incredible organ: it will grow from the size of an orange to the size of a watermelon by the end of pregnancy.
+It will constantly change and strengthen to prepare for its big moment as a baby expulsion machine.
 Perhaps the Braxton Hicks contraction is your uterus’ way of hitting the gym.

 So, who the hell is Braxton Hicks and what is he doing in my uterus?